-Grenfell Tower fire: Two more hospitals fail fire safety checks - BBC News
+Two more hospitals fail fire checks

 Two more hospitals have failed fire safety checks, ordered in the aftermath of the Grenfell Tower fire.

-Buildings at Newcastle upon Tyne NHS Trust and University College Hospital in London have been found to have combustible cladding.
+Buildings at Newcastle upon Tyne and University College London Hospitals NHS trusts have been found to have combustible cladding.

 They will now have to take action and continue with 24-hour fire warden patrols in the meantime.